 Applicants should have a strong undergraduate background and record of achievement in the biological sciences, including biochemistry, molecular genetics and microbiology, along with undergraduate laboratory research experience.
 Strong backgrounds in chemistry, physics or computer science are also encouraged.

 The application requires a personal statement describing the student's background and specific interest in the PBSB program.
-Applicants must submit the results of the General Graduate Record Examination.
+Applicants are not required to take the General Graduate Record Examination.
 Applicants whose native language is not English are required to take the TOEFL examination.

 See Apply Online for application procedures.